 Dürer path in Neumarkt

 1494 Dürer went for the first time to Italy for visiting Venice.
-In this year the Etsch Valley was overflowed and the artist has to choose an alternative way to the south.
-After his stop in Klösterle in St Florian near Neumarkt he went from Laag to Buchholz and finally a Segonzano.
+In this year the Etsch Valley was flooded and the artist has to choose an alternative way to the south.
+After his stop in Klösterle in St Florian near Neumarkt he went from Laag to Buchholz and finally to Segonzano.

-- Chestnut trees: In the 1st century AD the ancient Romans leaved many precious things along the Via Claudia Augusta.
+- Chestnut trees: In the 1st century AD the ancient Romans left many precious things along the Via Claudia Augusta.
 For example chestnut trees.
 The chestnuts are very nutrient and can be stored and transported easily.
-There are many chestnut tress on the Dürer path, too.
+There are many chestnut trees on the Dürer path, too.
 Nowadays a rest area offers a typical chestnut-dish, which is called “dish of wanderer”.

-- Earth pyramides of Segonzano: Miracles of nature are the earth-pyramides of Segonzono.
+- Earth pyramides of Segonzano: Miracles of nature are the earth pyramids of Segonzono.
 The river “Regnana” Built them over thousands of years and today they are amazing sights along the Dürer path.

-- Castle of Segonzano: The Castle Segonzono was built in Middle ages.
+- Castle of Segonzano: The Castle Segonzono was built in Middle Ages.
 After many burnings, depredations and flood disasters today the castle is a ruin.
 But one very worth seeing.
-Watch the “roman” tower or the bastlille-tower.
+Watch the “Roman” tower or the bastille tower.